MagcDEV/MagcDEV/README.md

 ## Software Engineer | .NET/C# Specialist | Backend Developer

+Experienced Software Engineer specializing in high-performance solutions with Microsoft technologies (.NET/C#, Azure).
+Full-stack capabilities with frontend experience in Angular/React.
+Technology-agnostic with a strong foundation to rapidly adapt and deliver across diverse tech stacks.

 - 🔭 I’m currently working on scalable backend systems with .NET Core
 - 🌱 Deep diving into cloud-native architectures and distributed systems
 - 💡 Passionate about clean code and domain-driven design